Bořek Dočkal

 Bořek Dočkal (born 30 September 1988) is a Czech former professional footballer who played as a midfielder and captained Sparta Prague.
-He has previously spent time with Turkish side Konyaspor and Norwegian side Rosenborg.
-Dočkal represented the Czech Republic at youth international level, and was the captain of the under-21 team, and has later become captain of his nation at senior level.
+Outside of his native Czech Republic, he played club football in Turkey, Norway, China, and the United States.
+Dočkal represented Czech Republic at international level, serving as captain at both youth and senior levels.

 Club career

 Early career

-Dočkal began his football career in Poděbrady.
-The midfielder moved to Slavie Prague at the age of 10.
-Dočkal went through all the youth teams of Slavia and made his debut on the first team against SK Kladno.
-He scored his first goal for Slavia in his third match against FK Teplice.
-Dočkal was sent on a loan to Czech First League side Slovan Liberec in winter 2008, where he signed a contract several months later.

-Dočkal went on a one-year loan to Turkish Super League side Konyaspor in July 2010.
+Dočkal began his football career in Poděbrady and moved to Slavia Prague at the age of 10.
+He went through all the youth teams of Slavia and made his first team debut against SK Kladno.
+Dočkal scored his first goal for Slavia in his third match against FK Teplice and was sent on a loan to Czech First League side Slovan Liberec in winter 2008, where he signed a contract several months later.
+Dočkal went on a year loan to Turkish Super League side Konyaspor in July 2010.

 Rosenborg

-In August 2011 Dočkal signed a long-term contract with Norwegian side Rosenborg.
-He contributed with one assist in his first game, where Rosenborg won 3–1 over rivals Molde.
-During the UEFA Europa League 2012–13, he scored 7 goals in 12 matches (6 goals in 7 games over the course of the preliminary stages), including a dramatic last-minute goal against Kazakh club FC Ordabasy on 26 July 2012, to propel 9-man Rosenborg to a 4–3 aggregate win.
-After two years with Rosenborg, during which he scored 14 goals in 55 league-matches, Dočkal returned to the Czech Republic in August 2013 signing a three-year contract with Sparta Prague.
+In August 2011, Dočkal signed a long-term contract with Norwegian side Rosenborg.
+He contributed with one assist in his first game, where Rosenborg won 3–1 against rivals Molde.
+During the 2012–13 UEFA Europa League, Dočkal scored 7 goals in 12 matches (6 goals in 7 games over the course of the preliminary stages), including a dramatic injury-time goal against Kazakh club FC Ordabasy on 26 July 2012, to propel nine-man Rosenborg to a 4–3 aggregate victory.
+After two years with Rosenborg, during which Dočkal scored 14 goals in 55 league matches, he returned to the Czech Republic in August 2013, signing a three-year contract with Sparta Prague.

 Henan Jianye

-In February 2017, Dočkal secured a transfer from Sparta Prague to Henan Jianye competing in the Chinese Super League.
+In February 2017, Dočkal secured a transfer from Sparta Prague to Chinese Super League club Henan Jianye.
 The transfer was reported in the range of €8.5 million, among the highest recorded for the Czech top division.
 Dočkal made 23 starts and scored four goals during the 2017 season.